lleighton/FXDate/README.markdown

 It is a very lightweight util that can be used in the browser or with node.js.

+(See the project index.html for a quick and dirty example.)

 In the browser
 --------------